 A FIRST YEAR FULL OF SUCCESS

-AFC Mansfield formed in 2012 and joined the Central Midlands Football League, signing a 10-year deal to play at the Forest Town Arena.
+AFC Mansfield was formed in 2012 and joined the Central Midlands Football League, signing a 10-year rolling deal to play at the Forest Town Arena.

 The newly-formed club - nicknamed 'the Bulls' - began their journey in the 2012/13 season, when they fought on four fronts and nearly won the lot.